grst/geos/doc/users.md

                         http]
 ```

-To try out *GEOS*, simply open a terminal, type `geos` and hit enter!
-A web server will start.
 Note, that by default, the webserver is only reachable locally.
-You can adjust this using the `-H` parameter.
+You can adjust this using the `-host` parameter.
 If you use GEOS with a public url, e.g. `http://geos.example.com`, you can adjust the public hostname, port and scheme using the `--display-*` arguments.

 Open your browser and navigate to the URL.
 A web page will displaying a map and a menu bar.
 You can use the menu bar to choose between maps.
 Per default, it only contains the